genometube/snHiChew/README.md

 ### 02.HiC-Pro
 Copy all files under [02.HiC-Pro](https://github.com/genometube/snHiChew/tree/main/02.HiC-Pro) to your directory to run HiC-Pro for each cell.

 Then configure the resources and reference files for HiC-Pro analysis in each cell in *config-hicpro.txt*.
-To prevent memory errors when processing the full snHiChew dataset, set
+To prevent memory errors when processing the full snHiChew dataset, set `JOB_MEM = 20` or higher.
-'''
-JOB_MEM = 20
-'''
-or higher.

 ## Demo